 Debt Coverage Ratio And Debt Capacity.
 One of Cascade's fiscal policies requires that it complies with bond covenants and satisfies related coverage requirements.
-In addition, the fiscal policies require that Cascade establish member charges sufficient to maintain net revenues that provide a debt coverage ratio of no less than 1.25 times total annual debt service.
-The following table shows Cascade's actual debt coverage ratio since 2016 and the projected ratios for 2023 and 2024.
+In addition, the fiscal policies require Cascade establish member charges sufficient to maintain net revenues that provide a debt coverage ratio of no less than 1.25 times total annual debt service.
+The following table shows Cascade's actual debt coverage ratio since 2018 and the projected ratios for 2025 and 2026.

-2024 2023 2022 2021 2020 2019 2018 2017 2016 Ratio 2.20 2.57 2.93 2.11 1.63 1.47 1.58 1.35 1.40
+2026 2025 2024 2023 2022 2021 2020 2019 2018 Ratio 2.42 2.19 2.02 2.09 2.38 2.11 1.63 1.47 1.58

 In accordance with the fiscal policies, Cascade issues debt for investments in system infrastructure that provides tangible or intangible assets.
 Debt is not used to fund ongoing operating and maintenance costs that cannot be capitalized.
-Cascade does not use non-traditional debt, such as derivatives, swaps, variable rate obligations or other financial mechanisms, unless such instruments are allowable under Washington law, determined by the Board to be in the best interest of Cascade, and found by the Board to provide financial benefit to Cascade without undue risk.
+Cascade does not use non-traditional debt, such as derivatives, swaps, variable rate obligations, or other financial mechanisms, unless such instruments are allowable under Washington law, determined by the Board to be in the best interest of Cascade, and found by the Board to provide financial benefit to Cascade without undue risk.

-Cascade may consider debt refunding, defeasance or restructuring when demonstrated to be financially advantageous.
+Cascade may consider debt refunding, defeasance, or restructuring when demonstrated to be financially advantageous.
 When Cascade accumulates cash and investments in excess of identified near-term requirements, Cascade considers debt reduction as one of the potential uses for such resources.

-Cascade's outstanding debt as of December 31, 2022, is \$92,228,422.
-The percentage of Cascade's forecasted revenues committed to debt repayment is 20.65% in 2023 and 23.71% in 2024.
-Cascade's debt-to-assets ratio has trended down over the last few years, currently under 31%.
+Cascade's outstanding debt as of December 31, 2024, is \$77,585,000.
+The percentage of Cascade's forecasted revenues committed to debt repayment is 19.58% in 2025 and 18.91% in 2026.
+Cascade's debt-to-assets ratio has trended down over the last few years, currently under 26%.
 Net assets have decreased recently as amortization has outpaced capital projects.
-However, debt has decreased more and will continue to as Cascade does not anticipate issuing debt other than to refinance existing debt in the next decade.
+However, debt has decreased more and will continue to decrease as Cascade does not anticipate issuing debt other than to refinance existing debt during this budget period.